Ohio State vs. Indiana: Odds, spread, over/under - September 2

 Ohio State vs. Indiana Betting Trends

-- The Buckeyes were 3-2-1 ATS last season when playing as at least 29.5-point favorites.
+- The Buckeyes covered the spread three times last season (3-2-1 ATS) when playing as at least 29.5-point favorites.

 - The Hoosiers did not cover the spread when an underdog by 29.5 points or more last season (in one opportunity).